-b.
-Sand ces and activities described must include attention to the following:

-J j.
-Engagement with others and with community.

-i.
-II.
-Encouragement.

-iii.
-Empowerment.
+iv Consumer Education and Training

 iv.
 Consumer Education and Training.

-V. Family Member Education and Training.

 v.
-Vi.
+Family Member Education and Training.

+vi.
 Assessment.

-vi.
-Vii.
+vii.
 Financial Counseling.

-vii.
-Viii.
+viii.
 Program Planning.

 ix.
 Relationship Development.

-Х. Teaching.
+x.
+Teaching.

 xi.
 Monitoring.

 xii.
 Enhancement of vocational readiness.

-XIII.
+xiii.
 Coordination of Services.

 xiv.
 Accommodations.

-XV.
+xv.
 Transportation.

 xvi.
 Stabilization of Living Situation.

 xvii.
 Managing Crises.

 xviii.
+Social Life.

 xix.
 Career Mobility.

-XX.
+xx.
 Job Loss.

 xxi.
 Vocational Independence.

-C. scription of the particular rehabilitation models utilized, types of interventions practiced, and typical daily activities and schedule.
+c.
+A description of the particular rehabilitation models utilized, types of interventions practiced, and typical daily activities and schedule.

-d. scription of the staffing pattern, plans for staff who will achieve CPRP credentials, and how staff are deployed to assure that the required staff-to-
+d.
+A description of the staffing pattern, plans for staff who will achieve CPRP credentials, and how staff are deployed to assure that the required staff-to-individual

-dual ratios are maintained, including how unplanned staff absences, illnesses, and emergencies are accommodated.
+ratios are maintained, including how unplanned staff absences, illnesses, and emergencies are accommodated.

-e. scription of how the program will assure that it is co-occurring capable and how it will adjust or make appropriate referrals for individuals needing a co-
+e.
+A description of how the program will assure that it is co-occurring capable and how it will adjust or make appropriate referrals for individuals needing a co-

-ring enhanced PSR program.
+occurring enhanced PSR program.

 f.
-A des scription of the hours of operation, the staff assigned, and the types of services and activities provided for individuals, families, parents, and/or guardians

-includ ding how individuals are involved in decision-making about both individual and program-wide activities.
+A description of the hours of operation, the staff assigned, and the types of services and activities provided for individuals, families, parents, and/or guardians including how individuals are involved in decision-making about both individual and program-wide activities.

 g.
-A des scription of the daily program model organized around 50 minutes of direct programmatic intervention per programmatic hour.
-The 10 remaining minutes
+A description of the daily program model organized around 50 minutes of direct programmatic intervention per programmatic hour.
+The 10 remaining minutes in

-hour allows supported transition between PSR-Group programs and interventions.
+the hour allows supported transition between PSR-Group programs and interventions.

 h.
-A des scription of how the plan for services and activities will be modified or adjusted to meet the needs specified in each IRP.
+A description of how the plan for services and activities will be modified or adjusted to meet the needs specified in each IRP.

-i. scription of services and activities offered for education and support of family members.
+i.
+A description of services and activities offered for education and support of family members.

-j. scription of how individual requests for discharge and change in services or service intensity are handled and resolved.
+j.
+A description of how individual requests for discharge and change in services or service intensity are handled and resolved.

-Service Access must be open for no less than 25 hours a week, typically during day, evening and weekend hours.
+A PSR program must be open for no less than 25 hours a week, typically during day, evening and weekend hours.
 No more than 5 hours per day may be billed

-per/indiv ridual.
+Service Access per/individual.

-Billing and 1
+Billing and Pormana

 Reporting Units of service by practitioner level must be aggregated daily before claim submission.

-Requirements
+Requirements To this of sortios by productions fover must be agging a daily belone stating submission.

-nust document services in accordance with the specifications for documentation requirements specified in Part II, Section III of the Provider Manual.
+1. Providers must document services in accordance with the specifications for documentation requirements specified in Part II, Section III of the Provider Manual.

-Documentation unit of service provided must be documented within the individual's medical record.
+2. Each hour unit of service provided must be documented within the individual's medical record.
 Although there is no single prescribed format for documentation (a

-Requirements used), the following elements MUST be included for every unit of service provided:
+log may be used), the following elements MUST be included for every unit of service provided:

-a. th e specific type of intervention must be documented.
+Documentation a.
+The specific type of intervention must be documented.

-- b. the date of service must be named. - c. the number of unit(s) of service must be named. - d. the practitioner level providing the service/unit must be named.
+Requirements b.
+The date of service must be named.

+c.
+The number of unit(s) of service must be named.

+d.
+The practitioner level providing the service/unit must be named.

+d.
+The productional level providing the service/unit must be named.